-A review of the data collected during the reporting period identified no significant changes in circumstances to the previous reporting period, and that the environmental performance of Colongra was generally consistent with the original predictions made and conclusions drawn in the documents listed under Condition 1.1.
+A review of the data collected during the reporting period identified that other than the increase in plant operational hours due to the energy crisis, there were no significant changes in circumstances to the previous reporting period.
+The environmental performance of Colongra was generally consistent with the original predictions made and conclusions drawn in the documents listed under Condition 1.1.

 Using environmental monitoring and complaints management as the key assessment mechanisms, the environmental performance of Colongra was able to be assessed against the performance goals established through the various approvals, licences and permits for the project.

 No physical environmental impacts were found in excess of those predicted by the environmental assessment studies or in excess of environmental licence, planning or legislative limits during this reporting period.
 As such, it's considered that the environmental goals of the project have been achieved during the reporting period.